abaisero/gym-gridverse/README.md

 * Encoding of hidden cells
 * Agent POV

+Different modalities:
+1. deterministic mode 1: exactly like gym-minigrid
+1. deterministic mode 2: still deterministic, but uses more realistic notions of whether an object is hidden or not (minigrid is a bit weird in this regard)
+1. stochastic mode: probability of an object being seen is proportional to the fraction of a cell being in the agent's direct view;  allows to truly stochastic observations

 ## Wrappers

 * Map cell status properties to unique number per type